 Distilling gin is always based on juniper, but many other botanicals can be added, which makes gin tasting a bit of a fun adventure.

-There are an amazing variety of different botanicals that may be included in gin.
-And everyone of them gives you a very different gin experience.
+There is an amazing variety of different botanicals that may be included in gin.
+And every one of them gives you a very different gin experience.

 Rhubarb Gin & Tonic

 Although gin is a versatile ingredient, it’s one spirit that you would not want to drink on its own.
 It is, however, perfect for mixing.

 So it’s always great to have a bottle of gin in your home bar, just in case you want to make a Singapore Sling, White Lady, or so many other signature cocktails.
 Check out this amazing article by Food Republic for more info.

 Rhubarb, although it’s treated as a fruit, is actually a vegetable.
 It’s incredibly astringent, so it usually needs a lot of sugar, as in Rhubarb Jam, or is often paired with sweeter fruit, like these Rhubarb Blueberry Oatmeal Bars, or Strawberry Rhubarb Muffins.

 Rhubarb is a perennial plant that first appears in the Northern Hemisphere in early spring.
 When harvesting rhubarb, or making this Rhubarb G&T, be sure to cut the leaves from the stalks and discard them, as they are poisonous!

 How To Make a Rhubarb Gin & Tonic

 Rhubarb adds a refreshing tartness to a classic G & T